Gabukun/aad-sso-wordpress/README.md

 1. Download the plugin using `git` or with the 'Download ZIP' link on the right.
 2. Place the `aad-sso-wordpress` folder in your WordPress' plugin folder.
 Normally, this is `<yourblog>/wp-content/plugins`.
+You can also import the ZIP file directly through the WordPress Admin Console by navigating to **Plugins** > **Add New** > **Upload ZIP file**.
 3. Activate the plugin in the WordPress admin console, under **Plugins** > **Installed Plugins**.

 ### 2. Register an Azure Active Directory application

 For these steps, you must have an Azure subscription with access to the Azure Active Directory tenant that you would like to use with your blog.

-1. Sign in to the [Azure portal](https://manage.windowsazure.com), and navigate to the **Active Directory** section.
+1. Sign in to the [Azure portal](https://portal.azure.com), and navigate to the **Azure Active Directory** menu item in the left menu bar.
 Choose the directory (tenant) that you would like to use.
 This should be the directory containing the users and (optionally) groups that will have access to your WordPress blog.
-3. Under the **Applications** tab, click **Add** to register a new application.
-Choose 'Add an application my organization is developing', and a recognizable name.
-Choose values for sign-in URL and app ID URL.
+3. Open the **App Registrations** blade and click **New application registration** to register a new application.
+Choose a recognizable name, change the Application Type to Native, and type in a random (available) URI.
 The blog's URL is usually a good choice.
-4. When the app is created, under the **Configure** tab, generate a key (it will be visible once only, after you save). <br /> IMPORTANT: This value is a secret!
-You should never share this with anyone.
+(You can change the last setting later.)
+It is essential to select Application Type Native as the Web API approach does not allow to pass sufficient Azure AD user attributes to the WordPress user table to log in later.
+4. When the app is created, a new blade opens with an overview.
+On this page, you also find the application ID, also known as client ID.
+Take note of it.
-5. Add a reply URL with the format: `https://<your blog url>/wp-login.php`, or whichever page your blog uses to sign in users.
+5. Click on ***All Settings*** and click on the Reply URL.
+Add a reply URL with the format: `http://<your blog url>/wp-login.php`, or whichever page your blog uses to sign in users.
 (Note: This page must invoke the `authenticate` action.)
-6. Grant the application permission to call Azure AD Graph API.
+6. In the same blade, go to *** Web API*** and click on permission to define what actions your App can call on from the Azure AD Graph API.
 This is done by adding permissions to Windows Azure Active Directory, and checking Delegated Permission to "Enable sign-on and read users' profile" and "Read directory data".
 (The latter is currently only needed if Azure AD group to WordPress role mapping is used.)
    ![Application permissions to Azure AD Graph API](https://cloud.githubusercontent.com/assets/231140/6990496/fcf02fb0-da21-11e4-9d60-1e6e2fd2cef1.png)
-7. Save the application (and copy the secret key, which will appear after saving).
+7. In the same section, click on ***Keys*** to generate a client key (it will be visible once only, after you save).
+Take note of the client key. <br /> IMPORTANT: This value is a secret!
+You should never share this with anyone.
+8. Feel free to add Owners and a Logo to your app.
+This is not necessary, though

 ### 3. Configure the plugin